pavan-kalyan0412/MVC-architecture/README.md

 ## Components of MVC

+The three interconnected components of MVC are the Model, the View, and the Controller.
+Let's take a closer look at each of these components.

 ### Model

 The model represents the application's data and business logic.
 It interacts with the database, processes data, and responds to queries from the controller.